 Sharing your favorite movies, TV shows, games, and memories with friends and family is a special experience, but TVs and computers have limits.
 When you can’t bring a TV with you, or you want to venture outside your house — even if it’s to the backyard — a portable LED projector can enable everyone to enjoy your favorite media.

-Portable LED projectors are compact, easily transported devices that project content against a wall, screen, or other backdrop.
+These compact, easily transported devices can project content against a wall, screen, or other backdrops.
 They have multiple outlets and ports to connect to various devices, such as laptops, smartphones, or USB drives.
 They may also hook up to gaming consoles or connect via Bluetooth or WiFi to play media wirelessly.

 Notably, these devices are easy to pack up and take with you to enjoy when camping, at a park, or on a patio.
 They can also be set up in a room to create a bigger image when necessary, up to 10, 12, or even 16 feet (measured diagonally).
-Portable LED projectors vary in device compatibility, size, price, and other features, and we can help you figure out which one is right for you.
-Check out our favorites, too.
+Portable LED projectors vary in device compatibility, size, price, and other features.

 Portable LED projectors list native resolution as well as maximum or compatible resolution.